adbrosaci/vue-lang-router/README.md

 ## Installation

-### ~~Vue CLI plugin (recommended)~~
+### Vue CLI plugin (recommended)

-~~The easiest way to install Language Router is using [Vue CLI plugin for Language Router](https://github.com/adbrosaci/vue-cli-plugin-lang-router#readme).
-The plugin will modify your router file, setup translation files and more.~~
+The easiest way to install Language Router is using [Vue CLI plugin for Language Router](https://github.com/adbrosaci/vue-cli-plugin-lang-router#readme).
+The plugin will modify your router file, setup translation files and more.

-The Vue CLI plugin is not ready for this version yet, you have to install manually.

 ### Manually